12 of the best spring walks near you

 Hunningham Circular, nr Leamington Spa.
 Easy 6.5km

-Starting out at 2019’s Muddy award-winning destination pub The Red Lion in Hunningham across a medieval grade II listed bridge to Cunningham along the MIllennium Way through open countryside with a lovely view of St. Michael’s church at Weston under Weatherley through part of South Cubbington Wood, a beautiful ancient woodland – part of which is due to be destroyed to make way for the HS2 rail line and where eco campaigners have been camped out high in the trees for months.
-TV presenter and conservationist Chris Packham is continuing his legal battle against the construction of HS2.
+Starting out at previous Muddy award winner The Red Lion in Hunningham across a medieval grade II listed bridge to Cunningham along the MIllennium Way through open countryside with a lovely view of St. Michael’s church at Weston under Weatherley, through part of South Cubbington Wood, a beautiful ancient woodland – part destroyed to make way for the HS2 rail line.
 Route here.

 Leamington Spa to Warwick circular.
 Easy, 13.7km